A Grand Ole Opry Christmas

 Lacey is way too people-pleasing for her own good and although at one juncture she points out that she doesn’t “have to” obey the covenants, she does, presumably to protect her manipulating deceitful parents.
 By the end, in what can only be the Stockholm Syndrome effect, she has bought into it all and the message is clear.
 The trappings of Christmas are more important than family, love, peace on earth, and goodwill toward men.
 It turns out that this fustercluck was all a ruse on the part of her parents to get her used to living in their house and complying with the HOA covenants as they are gifting the house to her.
 And also to fix her up with Wes Brown.
 Hopefully, he will put away his ever-present citation book before they settle down to marital bliss in the bedroom.

 Even cameo appearances by Kristoffer Polaha and Eric Mabius can’t save this one.
 And neither can Stephen Tobolowsky who played Ned in Groundhog Day, playing a neighbor named Ned.
 And neither can Lacey, settling down to watch a Brennan Elliot Christmas movie professing “Oh I love him!”
 Cute inside joke for Hallmarkies.
 I did laugh.
-If you want to see the beloved Lacey Chabert, who plays a nice woman too tolerant and compliant for her own good, bossed around, manipulated, threatened, and bullied for almost an hour and half in service of an anti-Christmas message, this is the one for you.
+If you want to see the beloved Lacey Chabert, who plays a nice woman too tolerant and compliant for her own good, bossed around, manipulated, threatened, and bullied for almost an hour and a half in service of an anti-Christmas message, this is the one for you.

 Rating: 4 out of 10.